What are modern jive judges looking for?

 The basic structure of Modern Jive, as taught at Modern Jive classes, fits extremely well to music that is in 4/4 time whilst still allowing for embellishments.

-Technically, the fundamental structure of modern jive (as taught at classes) will fit any music that has a count where the top and bottom number of the time signature are divisible by four.
+Technically, the fundamental structure of modern jive (as taught at classes) will fit any music that has a count where the top and bottom number of the time signature is divisible by four.
 So technically, the in-out swung feel of a song in 12/8 can (in theory) allow couples to dance Modern iJve.
-In practice however, it is a difficult task for most dancers to demonstrate the fundamental elements of Modern Jive (as taught at modern jive classes) if they choose to dance to music in 12/8 time.
+In practice, however, it is a difficult task for most dancers to demonstrate the fundamental elements of Modern Jive (as taught at modern jive classes) if they choose to dance to music in 12/8 time.
 Furthermore, it is a difficult task for the judges to clearly identify and judge these elements when dancers choose to dance to 12/8 music.
 Most couples would do well by choosing music in 4/4 which will enable them to show off their modern jive skills.

 So, what about music 3/4 or 6/8?